fasrc/Integrating_R_Workflows/Integrating_R_Workflows.md

 This document will go over the usage patterns for executing R code on Odyssey.
 Example files can be obtained from [http://fasrc.github.io/2015-07-22_SWC-R/class_data/swc_r_integration.tgz](http://fasrc.github.io/2015-07-22_SWC-R/class_data/swc_r_integration.tgz).

-**If you need to install or update any R packages for your own work, please see our instructions for [Running R on Odyssey](https://rc.fas.harvard.edu/resources/documentation/software/r/)**

 ### Run RStudio using RC's NoMachine
 It is possible to use GUI applications on Odyssey by making a remote desktop session with our GUI login server NoMachineX.
 Please see http://fasrc.us/nxsession for setup and instructions, and enter the commands found in the next section to get your interactive session and RStudio running on via a compute node on the NX machine.